BH Air

-BH Air Ltd. (Би Ейч Еър) is a Bulgarian registered airline based in Sofia.
-Part owned by Balkan Holidays Services based in Sofia, not Balkan Holidays Ltd the Tour Operator based in London.
-BH Air provides charter flights to tour operators in the UK, Scandinavia, Germany, Italy, Switzerland and other European countries, as well as ad hoc charters to other destinations.
-Also flights to Africa, Asia, and the Middle East are operated for groups traveling in connection with cultural and sports events and on business.
-The airline's main base is Sofia, with secondary ones at Bourgas, Varna and Plovdiv.
+BH Air Ltd. (Би Ейч Еър) is a Bulgarian registered charter airline based in Sofia.
+Part owned by Balkan Holidays Services based in Sofia (not to be confused with Balkan Holidays Ltd, a London-based tour operator), BH Air provides charter flights to tour operators in the UK, Scandinavia, Germany, Italy, Switzerland and other European countries, as well as ad hoc charters to other destinations.
+Also, flights to Africa, Asia, and the Middle East are operated for groups traveling in connection with cultural and sports events and on business.
+The airline's main base is Vasil Levski Sofia Airport, with secondary ones at Burgas Airport, Varna Airport and Plovdiv International Airport.